-6. Flat session over poles
+6. Cross country session

 You will ride one horse during this assessment.
-The horse may be a competition or school horse of any type, size, sex or age from four years upwards.
-The horse will be presented to you ready to ride either in schooling or competition tack (general purpose or jump saddle).
+The horse will be capable of jumping technical cross country fences up to 1.10m and may be a competition or school horse of any type, size, sex or age.

+The horse may be of any level of fitness and capable of varying quality of work.
+The horse will be presented to you ready to ride either in schooling or competition tack.